Study setting and subjects

 Diabetes Self-care Behavior Questionnaire

 We used a 12-item summary of diabetes self-care activities scale, to measure self-care performances.
 This questionnaire had been validated by Didarloo et al., among people with type 2 diabetes in Iran .
-The Cronbach’s alpha was assessed 0.74.
 The scale measures frequency of self-care behaviors in the last 7 days in four dimensions of the diet (6 items), glucose testing (2 items), medications (2 items) and physical activity (2 items).
 The total self-care activities score on this index may range from 0 to 84 in which higher scores indicate higher self-care behaviors adopted by the patients.

-A standardized Persian version of the WHO’s questionnaire (WHOQOL-BREF) was applied to assess HRQL among participants.
+A standardized Persian version of the WHO’s questionnaire (WHOQOL-BREF) was applied to assess QOL among participants.
 Validity and reliability of this translation of WHOQOL-BREF was approved in a study conducted by Nejat et al. in Iran.
-This instrument includes four domains: physical health (7 items; α= 0.70), mental health (6 items; α= 0.73), social relationships (3 items; α= 0.55), and environmental health (8 items; α= 0.84).
+This instrument includes four domains: Physical health (7 items; α = 0.70), mental health (6 items; α = 0.73), social relationships (3 items; α = 0.55), and environment health (8 items; α = 0.84).
 The items were rated on a five-item Likert scale ranged from 1 to 5 for all the domains.
 The scoring of the answers to items 3, 4 and 26 has been reversed.
 A score of 0 to 100 has been obtained after performing the calculations at each domain.
 The ranking of 0 shows the poorest quality of life and the best condition calculated as 100.
 Such values can also be translated to a ranking of 4 to 20 .
 In this study the scores range from 0 to 100 in each dimension.

 For the categorical variables, percentages and frequencies applied while for the continuous variables, the mean and standard deviation or median and quartile deviation, depending on the distribution of the data.
 All analyses were conducted using SPSS 21.